Killing of Mohammad Khdour: Reactions

 Upon news of Khdour's killing, US Secretary of State Antony Blinken offered his "deepest condolences" to the families of both Khdour and Tawfic Abdel Jabbar, and called for an investigation to be launched into their deaths, stating "We’ve made clear that with regard to the incidents you’ve alluded to, there needs to be an investigation.
 We need to get the facts.
 And if appropriate, there needs to be accountability..."
 The State Department's Office of Palestinian Affairs denounced the killing on X, writing "We are devastated by the killing of 17-year-old US citizen Mohammad Ahmad Khdour..." and that "The United States has no greater priority than the safety and security of US citizens.
 We urgently call for a quick, thorough, and transparent investigation, including full accountability."

 The Council on American-Islamic Relations denounced Khdour's killing as "murder" and called on President Joe Biden to denounce his death, as well as an overnight strike that killed 100 people in Rafah the same day.
 CAIR's National Executive Director Nihad Awad criticized the administration in a statement, writing that "The Biden administration has repeatedly failed to hold the far-right Israeli government accountable for attacks like last night’s Rafah massacre and even attacks on American citizens, like the assassination of journalist Shireen Abu Akleh and the murder of another American teenager, Tawfiq [Abdel Jabbar], last month.
 These failures embolden the Israeli government to kill more innocent people with impunity."
 The statement also called for Biden to protect Americans in other nations and that "he must stop enabling genocidal war crimes against Palestinians in Gaza."

+The human rights organization Defence for Children International – Palestine (DCIP) claimed that the killing had been perpetrated by Israeli forces.

 The Israeli Defense Forces referred questions about the shooting to the Shin Bet, who gave no comment to news outlets.